OtavioBeividas/OtavioBeividas/README.md

 ## About me

 I'm 19 years old, currently studying Information Systems at college.
-Currently working as a back-end development intern at TechMax Soluções.
+Working as a back-end development intern at TechMax Soluções.
 Learning frappe and getting deeper into Python.

 ## Linkedin